arturonline/docs/Web/Javascript/classes/prototypes.md

 When you attempt to access a property or method of an object, JavaScript will first search on the object itself, and if it is not found, it will search the object's `[[Prototype]]`.

->When a function is created in JavaScript, JavaScript engine adds a new object know as `[[prototype]]` to the function.
+>💡 When a function is created in JavaScript, JavaScript engine adds a new object know as `[[prototype]]` to the function.
 This object is linked to another object.

 If after consulting both the object and its `[[Prototype]]` still no match is found, JavaScript will check the prototype of the linked object, and continue searching until the end of the prototype chain is reached.